TF2Stadium/Frontend/src/app/pages/about/section-faq.md

 want to make the step from public play to competitive play will always have a place to learn, improve, and have fun.

-## How do I report people during game?
+## How do I report people during a game?

 Say: !rep _team_ _slot-name_